 G.A.
 Carlson Lime Kiln

 The G.A.
-Carlson Lime Kiln, built in 1882 on the northeast end of Barn Bluff (Mount LaGrange), is typical of approximately thirty such kilns in use in the Red Wing area during the period of 1870 to 1908.
+Carlson Lime Kiln, built in 1882 on the northeast end of He Mni Can-Barn Bluff, is typical of approximately 30 such kilns in use in the Red Wing area during the period of 1870 to 1908.
 Gustavus Adolphus Carlson at one time operated 12 lime kilns in Red Wing.

 Limestone taken from the many quarries in and around Red Wing provided a significant source of building materials for the city and surrounding areas as far away as St. Paul and Minneapolis.
 Quarry products included: